-Many readers will be familiar with the $Gillick^5$ case in England, which related to the provision of contraceptive aids to girls under 16 years of age without parental consent.
-As a result of this case, the view is generally held that children, if they can fully understand the proposed treatment, can give consent to that treatment.
+As a result of these cases, the view is generally held that children, if they can fully understand the proposed treatment, can give consent to that treatment.
 Dentists should always try to confirm that both the child and the parent understand the treatment to be given.
 Even in cases where it is believed that the child may be capable of giving consent which (according to Gillick) would negate the need to obtain parental consent, it is still wise to try to seek the child's permission for a discussion with the parent to confirm their agreement.

 If a parent is not available when children under 16 years of age are examined, then extreme caution is advised.
-A few years ago, the Court of Appeal in England, in the case Re-R 6 , decided that where a child under 16 refuses consent to treatment, that consent could be obtained from a parent.
+A few years ago, the Court of Appeal in the case Re-R12 decided that where a child under 16 refuses consent to treatment, that consent could be obtained from a parent.